haimam/k8s-training/modules/02-key-concepts/02-services/README.md

 1. Create a YAML service definition to route traffic to the wordpress container from the previous exercise.
 2. Check that the new service has any active endpoints using the `kubectl describe svc ...` command.
-2. Make sure that you can connect to the wordpress UI with a browser, use `minikube service ...` command to connect via the newly created service.
+3. Make sure that you can connect to the wordpress UI with a browser, Browse to http://<WORKER_PUBLIC_IP>:30000 to open the application in the browser

 Services are Layer 4 constructs which means you aren't restricted to HTTP only, you can expose TCP and UDP traffic too.